"Know fat? Know flavor. No fat? No flavor."Anonymous chef

 Interestingly, CAB does not actually certify that the beef labeled Certified Angus Beef is from the highly regarded Angus breed.
 Their major control is that the cattle must have a black hide, which is a genetic indicator that there are Angus genes in the cattle, but not a guarantee.

-If you want to try some amazing real Wagyu, I have links to top suppliers on our artisan foods page.
-That's a cross section of a Snake River Farms wagyu flat iron steak above.
-The meat is simply incomparable, shot through with thin whisps of buttery marbling.
+If you want to try some amazing real American Wagyu, I have links to top suppliers on our artisan foods page.
+That's a cross section of a Snake River Farms Wagyu flat iron steak above.
+The meat is simply remarkabe, shot through with thin whisps of buttery marbling.
 Go for the ribeye or striploin.
-Do not die without having tasted great Wagyu.
-Wagyu steaks can run up to 40% fat and $60-70 for a 12 ounce ribeye.
+Do not die without having tasted great American Wagyu.
+Steaks can run up to 30% fat and $60 to 70 for a 12 ounce ribeye.

-That said, I do not recommend buying Wagyu hamburger which is essentially pre chewed meat, and which might have non-Wagyu fat in the blend.
-But if you're after the big bux in a barbecue or steak competition, beware, the guy next to you is using a Wagyu brisket.
+That said, I do not recommend buying American Wagyu hamburger which is essentially pre-chewed meat, and which might have non-Wagyu fat in the blend.
+But if you're after the big bux in a barbecue or steak competition, beware, the guy next to you is using American Wagyu.

 After cattle are slaughtered chemical changes called rigor mortis makes the meat tough within the first 12 hours.
 The carcass must be chilled rapidly but not frozen, and it takes a couple of days for the muscles to relax enough to be sold.
 This usually happens in shipment.
 After that it can be further aged, or ripened, to increase tenderness.
 Enzymes and oxygen begin to work on the meat during the aging process, but too much age can spoil the meat, especially if bacteria, yeasts, or molds attack the meat.
 There is a big difference between aged meat and old meat.
 In addition, aging does not enhance all cuts, and it is not necessary for ground beef.
 Pork and most poultry do not age well at all because their fats get rancid more rapidly than those of beef.